 Look carefully and make sure the installed processor model and speed are correct, that you got the same HDD your vendor offered, and — if you paid for dedicated graphics — make sure the card is really in there.
 Regarding memory, running Memtest86 is always recommended.

 And last but not least, don’t forget to check your screen for dead pixels — remember, you can always return your computer and get a new one.
 Googling for “check for dead pixels” returns this site, which looks pretty useful.

 Protecting from scratches

 Also, get a scratch guard or something similar if you want to prevent the PC from getting new scratches.
-Over time, specially if you carry your laptop along, the keyboard leaves marks on your screen which are pretty annoying.
+Over time, especially if you carry your laptop along, the keyboard leaves marks on your screen which are pretty annoying.

 You can also use an optical cleaning cloth for this.
 You can buy a large piece at your local optician and cut it the size you need — just remember to put it over the keyboard every time you close your laptop.

 For external scratches, sleeves or special bags are the best solutions.

 It’s very likely many security holes were fixed since the OS was installed in your computer.
 All you need is an Internet connection and finding the right option on your OS.
 If the computer runs Windows, you can find Windows Update manager on Windows’ Control Panel.
 If you’re running Mac OS X, click on the little black apple and then on Software Update.
 If your weapon of choice is Linux, then you surely know how to do this. 😉